 Understand risk factors

-While it is very important to educate yourself about all of the risk factors associated with lung cancer, one factor in particular contributes to the majority of lung cancer diagnoses.
+While there are several risk factors associated with lung cancer, one factor in particular contributes to the majority of lung cancer diagnoses.
 According to the American Lung Association, smoking can be linked to approximately 90 percent of lung cancer cases, making it the leading cause of lung cancer.

 If you currently smoke cigarettes, pipes or cigars (even "light" cigarettes) or have smoked in the past, you have an increased risk of lung cancer.
 Additionally, you may also be at risk if you have been exposed to second-hand smoke at home or in the workplace.

 If you currently smoke, quitting will help reduce your risk of developing lung cancer and benefit your health in other ways.

 For dates and times of the Quit Smoking Program, please call (210) 575-8235.